🔼The name Bealoth: Summary

 The city named Bealoth is mentioned once or twice in the Bible.
 Bealoth was situated somewhere in the southern extremity of the territory of Judah, close to Edom (Joshua 15:23).
 Some scholars equate this town with Baal (1 Chronicles 4:33)

-And some translations read "in Asher and Bealoth" (NAS, ASV, JSP), while others read "in Asher and in Aloth" (Darby, KJV, NIV, Young).
+In 1 Kings 4:16 a town is mentioned which is either our Judean city of Bealoth, or it's a different town named Aloth.
+And indeed some translations read "in Asher and Bealoth" (NAS, ASV, JSP), while others read "in Asher and in Aloth" (Darby, KJV, NIV, Young).

 🔼Etymology of the name Bealoth

 If the second Bealoth is actually Hebrew for "in Aloth," then the letter ב with which this name starts could be regarded as the particle ב (be), meaning "in":

 Prefix ב (be) means in, within or by means of.

 The name Aloth comes from the noun עלה ('ala), ascent:

 Root עלל ('alal) describes to go up, or to make to go up.

 Verb עלל ('alal I) means to repeatedly deal harshly with someone lower or weaker.
 Noun עוללות ('olelot) means a gleaning and the denominative verb עלל ('alal) means to glean.
 Nouns עלילה ('alila), עליליה ('alilya), מעלל (ma'alal) and תעלולים (ta'alulim) describe acts of wantonness or repeated self-indulgence: acts of being spoiled.